You Know You’re a Global Hobo When…

 You’ve only met 70% of your constantly-growing Facebook friends list once, but you have every intention of crashing on their couch next time you’re in their hometown.

-Commencing a 9-5 office job anytime in the future makes you shiver more than you did that time at Running of the Bulls when you were too poor to afford a sleeping bag.
-Instead, firetwirling, blogging and opening a hostel all seem like valid career paths.
+Commencing a 9-5 office job anytime in the future makes you shiver in fear; instead, firetwirling, blogging and opening a hostel all seem like valid career paths.

 You’re far more concerned about getting your hands on a fake student card than a fake ID in order to nab discounts.